 It’s great to download Netflix movies and TV shows to watch them offline.
-You no longer need to burn your cellular data or have Wi-Fi all the time to make the most of your all-time favorite shows.
-The only downside of it is that those movies or videos would take away a lot valuable storage on your phone.
+You no longer need to burn your cellular data or connect to WiFi all the time to watch the most of your all-time favorite shows.
+The only downside of it is that those movies or videos would take away a lot valuable internal storage on your phone.
 To prevent your Android phone from being cluttered, you would want to download Netflix movies to your SD card.

 When you download any movie from Netflix, it’s stored in a nondescript folder on your phone.
 You would need to manually copy the downloaded files to your SD card.
 Here is how it works: